deafelimuplus/sign-language-dictionary-tutorial/README.md

 	```
 	* Test your dictionary bot if it is successful!
 If it works, you can connect your own **Facebook Page and Go live**!

+### Congratulations!!
+You have just finished building your first Sign Language Dictionary on Facebook Messenger!